Maithilishetty/Mobile_Robotics_Team22/README.md

 ## ORB-SLAM3 with Image Enhancement

 The first project is ORB_SLAM3 modified to include image enhancement capabilities.
-To build, first install dependencies by following the instructions from [ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
+To build, first install dependencies by following instructions from [ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 - Pangolin
 - OpenCV 4.2.0